KevinLCai/Forta-Bots-Challenges/Challenge_1/README.md

 ## Description

-This agent detects bots that are created or deployed by Nethermind to the Forta Bot Registry.
+This agent detects bots that are created or updated by Nethermind to the Forta Bot Registry.

 ## Supported Chains